Reflections

 I initially worked on an IBM Selectric typewriter.
 (What a great mechanical device for a person who likes to tinker!)
 When the Commodore 64 hit high popularity in the mid 1980s, I switched to that and a daisy-wheel printer.
 My initial intention was to take the pictures, write the manuscript, and turn the rest of the process over to a publisher.
 But, when the Intel 389DX computers showed up on the scene in the early 1990s, I saw the potential of taking the project into the layout stage.
 As computers and scanners became better and more affordable, I found that I could also do the digital graphics work.
 In practice, I trained myself as a desktop publisher.
 The next big break was in mass data storage capacity.
 Starting with Iomega products, I switched to a CD recorder when they became available.
 Ultimately, I delivered five CDs to the printer which contained my entire book!

-Scanning was done on Hewlett-Packard IIp and 4c ScanJet flatbeds.
+Scanning was done on Hewlett-Packard IIp, 4c ScanJet, and Microtek ScanMaker 9800XL flatbeds.
 Major software products were Windows (operating system), PageMaker (page layout), PhotoShop (image editing), CorelDraw (illustrations), and Fontographer (special lettering).

 Associations

-• Fairlane Club of America (founding member, club author, editor)
+- Fairlane Club of America (founding member, former club author and editor, club website forum moderator)

 RPM Press